Physics 3250: An Introduction to Astrophysics....Spring 2020

 stellar evolution (birth, life, deaths of stars), but other than introductions

 these topics will need to

-wait for future classes.
+wait for a future course.
 If you're interested

 in amazing new field of helioseismology and how